WBBSE Solutions For Class 9 Geography And Environment Chapter 2 Movement Of The Earth Rotation And Revolution

 Answer: About 152 r ion kilometers.

 Question 22.
-What is the colourful light seen in the dark nights in South Pole called?
+What is the colourful light seen in the nights in the South Pole called?

 Answer: Aurora Australis.